-This section discusses the data collection undertaken to inform the quantitative assessment metrics set out in Section 6.2.4.
-Further detail can be found in Appendix A6.2 (Transport Modelling Report) in Volume 4 of this EIAR.
+This section discusses the data collection undertaken to inform the quantitative assessment metrics set out in Section 6.
+Further detail can be found in TIA Appendix 1 (Transport Modelling Report).

-6.2.5.2.1 Existing Data Review (Gap Analysis)
+4.1.2.1 Existing Data Review (Gap Analysis)

-A review of existing traffic survey data available for the area of interest was undertaken from the following sources:
+A review of existing traffic survey data available for the model area was undertaken from the following sources:

-- NTA Traffic Count Database: A mixture of Automatic Traffic Counts (ATC) and Junction Turning Counts (JTC) from previous studies covering a range of years; and - TII Counters: Permanent TII ATCs located on national strategic roads across the network with data publicly available online.
+- NTA Traffic Count Database: A mixture of Automatic Traffic Counts (ATC) and Junction Turning Counts (JTC) from previous studies covering a range of years; and - TII Automatic Traffic Counters (ATCs): Permanent TII ATCs located on national strategic roads across the network with data publicly available online.